-Courses in art/studio place specific emphasis upon the process of making art, the qualities which support being productive artists in society, and the role of art to enrich the individual.
-Taken as a whole, studio courses feature learning themes which include character development, experience with varied media, an understanding of foundational concepts of compositional form, development of individual creative skills, service to society and global awareness, and the pursuit of excellence.
-These themes form the basis of the portfolio review in the studio major's senior year.
+Courses in studio art place specific emphasis upon the process of making art, the qualities which support being a productive artist in society, and the role of art to enrich the individual.
+Taken as a whole, the art major features learning themes which include character development, experience with varied media, an understanding of foundational concepts of compositional form, development of individual content, and service to society and global causes.
+The pursuit of excellence is always at the forefront of all endeavors.